craftercms/docs/source/.new-ia/by-role/system-admin/clustering/studio-clustering-two-nodes.rst

 Configuring Nodes in the Cluster
 --------------------------------

 #.
-Install the Enterprise version of Crafter CMS on all the nodes
+Install the Enterprise version of CrafterCMS on all the nodes
 #.
 Configure the Git **repository clustering** for all nodes by configuring the following settings in the
    :ref:`studio-config-override.yaml <newIa-studio-configuration-files>` file.